makyo/writing/work/the-fool/the-fool.md

 I count the swords again.
 "One in his ear, one in his neck.
 Three or four in his back."
 I stifle a giggle and murmur, "That's a lot of swords."

 Her eyes brighten.
 "Isn't it?
-Overkill, in the truest sense of the word."
+Overkill, in the truest sense of the word.
+Like an overreaction."

 A thought occurs to me, and I lean in over the table.
 "Staring at the dawn, killed ten times over.
 Look, the water's even clear, like the--" I lift the last card up to peek, and continue, "Like the six.
 Like me staring at coming out and poking a billion holes in the idea without ever taking the step."